 From the coast to the hills, epic adventures to island getaways, South Australia is packed with unique long weekend escapes to suit every kind of traveller.

 On the western side of Fleurieu Peninsula and 45 minutes from Adelaide’s CBD, The Jetty in Port Willunga overlooks the sparkling blue of Gulf St Vincent, its three luxury apartments providing an ideal base for visiting the world-class wineries of nearby McLaren Vale.
 But you won’t need a car to explore other highlights: wander along the sand to find caves in the yellow cliffs, carved out by fishermen.
-And just three minutes stroll away is your waterfront dinner: King George whiting and chips with a glass of Deviation Road sparkling at the Star of Greece (Pictured at top, Photo by Tyrone Ormsby).
+And just three minutes stroll away is your waterfront dinner: King George whiting and chips with a glass of Deviation Road sparkling at the Star of Greece (pictured top/ Image credit: Tyrone Ormsby).

 Although this area is home to several wine regions, the terroir that produces its excellent shiraz harbours other thrills.
-Dive with licensed operators in the freshwater-filled Kilsby Sinkhole and if the sun hits at the right angle you’ll be submerged in beams of light (its clear water also produces Sinkhole Gin).
+Dive with licensed operators in the freshwater-filled Kilsby Sinkhole and if the sun hits at the right angle you’ll be submerged in beams of light (its clear water also produces Sinkhole Gin; dives by appointment only).
 Head south-west to Coonawarra and settle in at Bellwether Wines, where its bell tents sleep two and you’ll enjoy morning birdsong.

 Of course, there’s the wine.
 But the Adelaide Hills are also rich with artisan producers, growers and experiences and it takes only about 20 minutes to get back to the city.
 Rest your head at Mount Lofty House, once the home of South Australian pioneer Arthur Hardy.
-In September, the hotel will also open the doors of Sequoia, an exclusive lodge with 14 luxury suites and onsen-style pools.
+In February 2021, the hotel will also open bookings for Sequoia, an exclusive lodge with 14 luxury suites and onsen-style pools.

 There’s more to this idyllic isle than wildlife and coastline.
-Take the 35-minute flight from Adelaide to indulge in the spoils of a small but mighty food and wine scene, from The Islander’s exceptional malbec to the local produce-driven menus (and water views) at Sunset Food and Wine.
+Indulge in the spoils of a small but mighty food and wine scene, from The Islander’s exceptional malbec to the local produce-driven menus (and water views) at Sunset Food and Wine (open in summer).
 Have your fill then retreat to one of two self-contained luxury villas at Stowaway Kangaroo Island.
 Secreted away and with views of Stokes Bay, the spa on the deck will give you some time out to decide to go out into the wilderness or stay in and switch off.